 Early help and prevention service

-The service focuses on four key areas:
+The service focuses on three key areas:

-- Northwich and Winsford·
+- Northwich and Winsford

-- Ellesmere Port
+- Ellesmere Port and Neston

 - Chester and Rural

-The Early Help and Prevention Service works closely with the Starting Well Service.
-Support is co-ordinated for families to help parents make positive change.
-Information about the Starting Well service can be found in the Starting Well section of this website.
+The Early Help and Prevention Service work closely with the Starting Well Service.
+They put support together for families to help make positive change.
+More information can be found on the Starting Well Service website.

-For help preparing your child for school please see the West Cheshire Children's Trust School Readiness booklet below.
+The West Cheshire Children's Trust School Readiness booklet can help you prepare your child for school.
 School readiness can mean different things to different people.
-The aim of the booklet is to provide an understanding of how parents, carers and practitioners can help children to be ready for school.
+The booklet helps parents, carers and practitioners understand how they can help children to be ready for school.